 In 2016, the Macao government changed the spelling to Macao, so, the English version of the website spells it as Macao while the Portuguese version flips over to Macau.

-Within the SAR, restaurants, hotels and businesses use either Macau or Macao.
+Macau or Macao is a unique place to visit in China.
+Within the Special Administrative Region of China, restaurants, hotels and businesses use either Macau or Macao.

 #2 Morpheus is the world’s first free-form exoskeleton-bound skyscraper